 About a year after reaching 7 million downloads, TablePress crossed another milestone mark today.
-It has reached more than 8 million plugin downloads in the WordPress plugin repository.
+It has reached more than 8 million plugin downloads in the WordPress plugin directory.
 Thank you to all of you!

 Testing TablePress 2.0

-Great changes are ahead: The final release of TablePress 2.0 will happen this fall, but to get there, I need your help: To make sure that the new features work for everybody and that the other changes don’t break anything, I’d like to get as much feedback on the new version as possible.
+Great changes are ahead: The final release of TablePress 2.0 will happen this year, but to get there, I need your help: To make sure that the new features work for everybody and that the other changes don’t break anything, I’d like to get as much feedback on the new version as possible.

 Besides a fresh and modern look of the TablePress screens, changes in the upcoming release of TablePress 2.0 include: